Mungo National Park, Outback NSW

-In theory it is nothing more than the remnants of an ancient lake (completely dry and with ancient sand dunes running 20+ km along one side) in the middle of the New South Wales outback.
-In reality it is one of the most significant anthropological and archaeological sites in the world.
+Mungo Nationa Park (Lake Mungo), is in theory nothing more than the remnants of an ancient lake (completely dry and with ancient sand dunes running twenty plus kilometres along one side) in the middle of the New South Wales outback.
+But in reality, Lake Mungo is one of the most significant anthropological and archaeological sites in the world.

 The much photographed 'Walls of China' is something all visitors should experience; as is the story they reveal.